pprunty/manim-interactive/README.md

 Manim Interactive is an enhanced interactive development environment built on top of [Manim](https://github.com/3b1b/manim).
 It provides a streamlined workflow for creating mathematical animations using an interactive window, a convenient Makefile, and integrated support for Sublime Text Editor.

+> [!IMPORTANT]
+> I'm exploring the possibility of creating an Electron app for Manim Interactive.
+This would allow users to run Manim natively
+> on desktop platforms, leveraging the local system's resources for faster rendering (web application rendering does not make sense here due to resource requirements).
+If you're interested in this project,
+> please contact me via [X](https://twitter.com/pprunty_) or [E-mail](mailto:patrickprunty.business@gmail.com).

 ---

 ## Table of Contents